kristofzerbe/kiko.io/source/_posts/A-New-Blog-Customizing-Hexo.md

     ![Test Image](hello-world/image-1.png)

+**UPDATE**: Actually the plugin [destroys external links](https://github.com/liolok/hexo-asset-link/issues/3), so don't use it until this is fixed.

 ### Hide Posts

 A new Hexo project comes with a sample post called ``Hello World``.
 This is fine to play around with, but you don't want to publish it.
 Here comes a Hexo plugin to the rescue called [Hexo Hide Posts](https://github.com/printempw/hexo-hide-posts).
 After installing, you just have to write ``hidden: true`` to the Front Matter of you post and it won't be shown on the blog, but it is still available by URL.